jsilvela/lostamong/content/post/2020-06-14-studying-math.md

 It is reassuring to know that a committee of professors decided that these six classes would be adequate gap filling for someone coming from engineering.

 This summer I plan to read three math books.
-Short ones, and on matters I know something of already.
+Short ones,  on topics I know something of already.
 Just want to prepare a bit for next year.
 A humbler goal than I used to have, and I think, an achievable one.

-I am looking forward to the 2020/2021 session, with six new subjects I'm excited to learn.
+I am looking forward to the 2020 / 2021 session, with six new subjects I'm excited to learn.

 ## Isolation